 Isaiah 43:18-19 ESV - "Remember not the former things, nor consider the things of old.
 19 Behold, I am doing a new thing; now it springs forth, do you not perceive it?
 I will make a way in the wilderness and rivers in the desert."

 Like just about everybody else, I am glad to say goodbye to 2020.
-But I need to go beyond this and Look Forward to what God is doing in the future, and that with great anticipation.
+But I need to go beyond saying goodbye to it and Look Forward to what God is doing in the future, and do that with great anticipation.

 I was on the track team in high school, and would, from time to time, run as part of the 440 relay team.
 I usually ran the second leg of the relay.
 After receiving the baton from my teammate, I new that I would have to run 100 yards and then pass the baton to another runner.
 That was my finish line.

 Can you imagine being in a full sprint race where there is no finish line?
-You run, and run, and you are never able to find a stopping place?
+You run, and run, and you're never able to find a stopping place?
 Sprint races have limits, usually one lap, or 400 yards (meters).
 Beyond 400 yards (meters) the runner has to change the way he or she runs.
 Now they must pace themselves, run with a rhythm that strikes a balance between running with maximum energy in the moment and keeping enough energy in reserve to be able to finish the race.
-This is what is like with knowing God, following Christ.
+This is what is like to follow Christ.

 Proverbs 13:12 ESV - "Hope deferred makes the heart sick, but a desire fulfilled is a tree of life."

 Not understanding the nature of our journey with the Lord can lead to discouragement.
 We need to run NOT looking for a finish line.
 We need to run knowing that there is no finish line until the Lord takes us home to be with Him.